Outpatient Occupational Therapy Services

 To schedule a new patient appointment for your child, we require a referral from your child’s health care provider.
 Your child’s insurance plan may require an authorization.

-Your child’s health care provider should complete a referral form (PDF) and fax it to (650) 721-2884.
+Your child’s health care provider should complete an Occupational Therapy referral form (PDF) and fax it to (650) 721-2884.
 After we receive the form, we will call you to schedule an appointment.

-Once your child's appointment is scheduled, please complete a New Patient form (English / Spanish (PDF).
+Once your child's appointment is scheduled, please complete a (New Occupational Patient form in English / New Occupational Patient form in Spanish (PDF).
 Please bring the completed form to your child's first physical therapy appointment.

 We provide feeding therapy for children with feeding problems including: